volcengine/verl/docs/workers/fsdp_workers.rst

 HybridShard
 ------------

-We didn’t support FSDP `HybridShard`.
+We didn't support FSDP `HybridShard`.
 To support this, we may need to construct a 2D device mesh and test the corresponding ``dtensor_weight_loader`` and ``hf_weight_loader`` for each model.